-Lee Fairhurst is current holder of the prestigious World Championship title.
+Frankie Wainman Junior is the current holder of the prestigious World Championship title.

 The World Championship is run over a series of qualifying rounds (shown on the fixture list), with at least one round at every stadium.
 The top 48 qualifiers are split into two semi-final rounds, one round on Tarmac, the other on Shale.
 The highest scorer from the qualifying rounds gets to choose his preferred surface, the remaining qualifiers are then split into each semi depending on their position in the qualifying standings.
 The semi-final grid is lined up different to a normal F1 race, with the highest points scorers at the front.
 The top 10 finishers from each semi-final go through to the World Final.
 Again drivers are seeded on the grid with the highest qualifiers on the front row.
 The winners of each semi-final take a coin-toss to decide who gets pole position on the grid.

 The winner of the World Final gets the honour of wearing a Gold Roof on their car.

 Rob Speak is current holder of the National Points title.